tzm41/STMProcessor/README.md

 ## Purpose
 Import, store, and sort data obtained from STM instrument.
 Process and interpret the data.
 ## Structure
 Currently a Python processing program, and LaTeX visulization.
+SQLite database is being implemented.
 ## TODO
 * Database infrastructure
 * Exchangable processing modules